Mehrab Khan II of Kalat: Reign of Mehrab Khan

-Captain Sir Alexander Burnes was sent to Kalat to deal with the supposed hostility of the Khan and to negotiate a Treaty with him.
-Treaty No. CLXXIII was signed, contrary to the secret wishes of Hasan, and the Khan agreed to travel to Quetta to pay his respects to Shah Shujah.
-Burnes went before him, and while he was on his way, Hasan caused Burnes to be robbed of the treaty which the Khan had signed, leading the British to believe this had been done on the orders of the Khan, whom Hasan persuaded not to travel to Quetta, where he said the British planned to arrest him.
-The British now had, as they thought, proof of the Khan's hostility to them and decided to punish him when they had the chance.
+Captain Sir Alexander Burnes (1805-1841) was sent to Kalat to deal with the supposed hostility of the khan and to negotiate a treaty with him.
+Treaty No. CLXXIII was signed, contrary to the secret wishes of Hasan, and the khan agreed to travel to Quetta to pay his respects to Shah Shujah.
+Burnes went before him, and while he was on his way, Hasan caused Burnes to be robbed of the treaty which the Khan had signed, leading the British to believe this had been done on the orders of the khan, whom Hasan persuaded not to travel to Quetta, where he said the British planned to arrest him.
+The British now had, as they thought, proof of the khan's hostility to them and decided to punish him while they had the chance.

-In 1839, Sir Thomas Willshire's brigade was returning from Kabul, and a detachment was sent to Kalat to punish the Khan.
-The town was captured on 13th November.
+In 1839, Sir Thomas Willshire's brigade was returning from Kabul, and a detachment was sent to Kalat to punish the khan.
+The town was captured on 13 November.
 Mehrab Khan was killed, and his son Hasain Khan fled.
-From the papers the British found in the fort, the treachery of Mulla Muhammad Hasan was discovered, and he was arrested.
+From the papers the British found in the fort, the treachery of Mulla Muhammad Hasan was discovered and he was arrested.

 With the British was one Shah Nawaz Khan, a youth of fourteen, descended in the direct male line from Mahabat Khan, who had been deposed by Ahmad Shah Durrani in 1749.
-He and his brother Fateh Khan had been imprisoned by Mehrab Khan, but had escaped.
+He and his brother, Fateh Khan, had been imprisoned by Mehrab Khan, but had escaped.
 The British then set up Shah Nawaz as Khan of Kalat; but the provinces of Shal, Mastung, and Kach Gandava were annexed to the dominions of the ruler in Kabul.
-Lieutenant Loveday was left with the boy to support him as Political Officer, but Shah Nawaz was deposed the following year by a rebellion of tribesmen.
+Lieutenant Loveday was left with the boy to support him as political officer, but Shah Nawaz was deposed the following year by a rebellion of tribesmen.